13pixlar/sticky-list/README.md

 * Display a list of entries on the front end
 * Choose who can se the list; entry creator, all logged in users or anyone.
 * Support for multiple lists in the same page
-* Support for all Gravity Forms fields
+* Support for (almost) all Gravity Forms fields
+* Create/edit/delete Wordpress posts from the fron end
 * Conditional logic support
 * View, edit and delete existing entries from the front-end
 * Conditional notifications